mishoo/UglifyJS/README.md

   `Function.prototype.name`.
 See also: the `keep_fnames` [mangle option](#mangle).

-- `keep_infinity` (default: `false`) -- Pass `true` to prevent `Infinity` from being compressed into `1/0`, which may cause performance issues on Chrome.
+- `keep_infinity` (default: `false`) -- Pass `true` to prevent `Infinity` from being compressed into `1/0`, which may cause performance issues on old versions of Chrome.

 - `loops` (default: `true`) -- optimizations for `do`, `while` and `for` loops when we can statically determine the condition.